Skip to the content.

 INFO:agent_executor:🔐 Exchanging upstream auth_token for MAA token

-The token exchange request is provided with the JWT scheme and SCA signs the request using using its key.
+The token exchange request uses the JWT scheme in Signature-Key, and SCA signs the HTTP request with its own key.
 The Auth server reviews the JWT from the Signature-Key header and sees that the token was issued with an aud of supply-chain-agent.
 The Auth server, knowing this is a token exchange request, will use the aud claim to retrieve the JWKS of the supply-chain-agent.

 INFO:aauth_token_service:🔐 Signing with JWT scheme for token exchange